If you are missing the theatre, there’s an online service from the National offering a large range of their performances.

 You don’t have to watch on a computer screen, as there’s a National Theatre at Home app that works on Amazon Fire TV and Roku TV, so you can watch them on your usually larger television screen.

-There’s two options to watch plays – either pay per view, or take out a subscription.
+There are two options to watch the theatre plays – either pay per view, or take out a subscription.

 The subscription also includes early access to new titles and exclusive behind-the-scenes content.

 The monthly subscription is £9.98, or £99.98 for a year (2 months free).
 You can also buy a subscription as a gift for someone else.

 Renting an individual performance costs £7.99, and the rental lasts for three days.
 You might as well take out a monthly subscription though.